etsy/TryLib/README.md

         -U, --lines-of-context ...
 Generate a diff with n lines of context (like git-diff's -U option) -s, --staged          Use staged changes only to generate the diff -w, --safelist ...
 Generate the patch for only the safelisted files -b, --branch ...
-Remote branch to diff and try against [master]
+Remote branch to diff and try against [main]

         -c, --show-results    Show final try job results -P, --show-progress   Print subtasks progressively as they complete